sharma-divyam/keithley2612B-tft-characterization/README.md

-# Keithley 2612B SMU TFT Characterization
+# Keithley 2612B SMU Solar and TFT Characterization
 Python script for analyzing readings from Keithley 2612B for TFT output and transfer characteristics

 ## Setup Instructions